 Nothing beats trying on in person.
 Go to your local vintage store grab a stack and be prepared to break a sweat.
 My expert advice here is to trust the old eyeball.
 Hold them up, do they look like potential sausage casing?
 Vintage is meant to be a relaxed fit so you want some space in there.
 You can also wrap the waistband around your neck like a necklace and check that the ends overlap.
 If they don’t they’re def too small.

 If you’re buying online look for the waist and inseam measurements then measure the area of your body where you want them to sit i.e. if you want them higher on your hips you need a long inseam, lower on the hips, you need a larger waist.

 Lucky for us there are a number of online sites to help find our match (god, I need to get off the dating apps).
 As someone who does not particularly enjoy shvitzing in the change room while I grunt my way into 10 different pairs, let me direct you on over to these sites:

 I’ve included the below if you just can’t find your size.
 These pieces are vintage inspired with modern fits.

-Wherever I find myself in the world I usually have one leading thought.
-“I want to live here”.
-I’m so easily infatuated by places and cultures, like that girl in middle school who doodled every boys name in her notebook – except I’m doodling cities.
+Wherever I find myself in the world I usually have one leading thought, “I want to live here”.
+I’m so easily infatuated by places and cultures, like that girl in middle school who doodled boy’s names in her notebook, except I’m doodling cities.

 I spent four days in the city this time.
 We stayed in Le Marais, one of the oldest parts of Paris and home to the cutest cafes, cutest boutique shopping and cutest boys.
-(Honestly I’ve never swiped right so many times in my life).
-There were quite a few plant based options for food which I was pleasantly surprised by.
-Hank Pizza & Wild And The Moon are both on Rue des Gravilliers and both worth checking out… though I still inhaled baguette with brie every day I was there, because why the hell not when you’re in Paris?
+There were quite a few plant based options for food as well – Hank Pizza & Wild And The Moon are both on Rue des Gravilliers and both worth checking out… though I still inhaled baguette with brie every day I was there, because when in France…